dcignarella/softwareproject/README.md

 3. mongoDB

 placing files:
-the sails project should be placed inside the current user directory. for me its C:\Users\Damian Cignarella\softwarePorject> the database should be placed directly in the C: directory.
+the sails project should be placed inside the current user directory. for me its:
+C:\Users\Damian Cignarella\softwarePorject>

+the database should be placed directly in the C: directory:
 C:\dataFinal\db>

 running the project:
 once installed 2 command windows needed, one for sails.js project and the other for mongoDB.